rubinius/whitepaper-code-compute-cash/benefits.md

 This is absolutely fascinating.
 Let’s see why.

-While Coase does not explicitly refer to the firm’s boundary, it is essential to understanding the firm’s size, which is precisely the number of employees inside that boundary.
+While Coase does not explicitly refer to the firm’s boundary, it is the boundary that determines the firm’s size, which is precisely the number of employees inside that boundary.

 Consider the boundary of a digital product, like Twitter.
 Assume that Twitter runs some of its processes on Amazon AWS and some in its own data center.